MicrosoftDocs/CortanaSkillsKit/docs/skills/cortana-invocation-guidelines.md

 **Avoid the use of common proper nouns.**
 Invocation names and titles should not consist of proper nouns, names, or places unless you have exclusive rights to use that name in a commercial application.

-## Invocation name recommendations.
+## Invocation name recommendations
 The following recommendations can improve recognition significantly.

 **Specify a clear and easily recognized invocation name.​** When creating a language model, it is important that you define a "high quality" invocation name.
 If your invocation name is hard to pronounce or sounds similar to other words, Cortana might have difficulty recognizing it without introducing a disambiguation step. ​

 **Avoid words that are homophones.​**
 Try not to include words that sound the same as another word but have different meanings like "peak/peek" or "wait/weight".
-Also try to avoid overly clever word plays that will cause collisions with common English words or phrases.​
+Also try to avoid overly-clever word plays that will cause collisions with common English words or phrases.​

 **Use words with multiple syllables and invocation names with multiple words.​** Using invocation names with multiple syllables or words are easier to recognize.  ​